openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 OPL: Adds specific tests for quality assurance and durability of the chocolate box set, which were not explicitly mentioned in the diagram-based analysis.

-The failure modes identified from the SD highlight operational and technical issues.
-In contrast, the OPL offers a broader perspective, covering aspects such as training, workload management, and detailed testing scenarios for quality assurance and durability.

 This is a high level-view, and one could delve deeper into failure mode scenarios.
 This can provide an overview to stimulate other ideas or implement better prompting.

 # Conclusion
-This initial experiment evaluated ChatGPT-4o’s ability to analyze a Systems Diagram using Object Process Methodology (OPM).
-It correctly identified most objects and processes , however it overlooked the 'Human-centered Wrapping & Boxing' process as aa environmental process (dashed ellipse) and struggled to identify some structural links.
+This initial experiment evaluated ChatGPT-4o’s ability to identify the elements in a Systems Diagram using Object Process Methodology (OPM).
+It correctly identified most objects and processes, however it overlooked the 'Human-centered Wrapping & Boxing' process as an environmental process (dashed ellipse) and struggled to identify some structural links.

-Despite these issues, it was capable of refining and correcting initial misinterpretations based on user feedback, and this is promising for an iterative learning process.
+Despite these issues, it was capable of refining and correcting initial misinterpretations based on user feedback.
 A shortfall was its ability to identify some of the basic colors of the diagram.
+Where it didn’t perform well in my opinion was the test idea generation.
+It didn’t provide any deep ideas, did not identify any tests that could find any gaps or flaws in the systems model.

 This report showcases the capabilities and limitations of large language models in analyzing model-based systems engineering diagrams.
-This evaluation,although not exhaustive can serve as a valuable resource for understanding how an LLM can be used as an aid in systems design and analysis.
+This evaluation, although not exhaustive, can serve as a valuable resource for understanding how an LLM can potentially be used as an aid in systems design while also provide caution to the wind about its limitations in effective analysis and test idea generation.

 # References